Shneur Zalman of Liadi: Dov Ber Shneuri

-Dovber Schneuri (1773-1827) succeeded his father as Rebbe of the Chabad movement.
+Shneur Zalman's teacher Dovber of Mezeritch, succeeded his father as Rebbe of the Chabad movement.
 When his father died, Shneuri was 39 years old.
 At the time, he was in the city of Kremenchug.
 Shneuri then moved to the small border-town of Lubavichi, from which the movement would take its name.
 His accession was disputed by one of his father's prime students, Aharon HaLevi of Strashelye, however the majority of Shneur Zalman's followers stayed with Schneuri, and moved to Lubavichi.
 Thus Chabad had now split into two branches, each taking the name of their location to differentiate themselves from each other.
 He established a Yeshiva in Lubavitch, which attracted gifted young scholars.
 His nephew/son-in-law, Menachem Mendel of Lubavitch, headed the Yeshivah, and later became his successor.

 Thus, while Schneuri succeeded his father as Rebbe of the Chabad movement, a senior disciple of his father, Aharon HaLevi of Strashelye, a popular and respected figure, differed with him on a number of issues and led a breakaway movement.